2016 Book Pipeline Competition

 ABOUT SCRIPT PIPELINE

-Launched in 1999, Script Pipeline has since become an industry leader in connecting writers with studios, producers, agents, managers, and entertainment executives, resulting in spec sales totaling $5 million over the past decade.
+Launched in 2000, Script Pipeline has since become an industry leader in connecting writers with studios, producers, agents, managers, and entertainment executives, resulting in spec sales totaling $5 million over the past decade.
 The company helped launch the career of Evan Daugherty, writer of Snow White and the Huntsman and, most recently, adaptations of studio hits Divergent, Ninja Turtles, and Tomb Raider.
-Numerous writers in recent years have found representation with companies such as Benderspink, UTA, WME, CAA, and other major agencies and managers as a direct result of Script Pipeline’s facilitation.
+Several other films from Script Pipeline writers are in development and production with major producers.
+Numerous writers in recent years have found representation with companies such as Benderspink, UTA, WME, and other agencies and managers as a direct result of Script Pipeline’s facilitation.

 View recent Script Pipeline success stories and upcoming competitions: www.scriptpipeline.com